-If your AdWords account primarily consists of Shopping ads and your website features thousands of product pages, these Dynamic ETA could be just what you need to establish a successful presence on the SERP (outside of your PLAs, of course!).
+If your Google Ads account primarily consists of Shopping ads and your website features thousands of product pages, these Dynamic ETA could be just what you need to establish a successful presence on the SERP (outside of your PLAs, of course!).

 #25: 25 Most Expensive Keywords (2017 Edition)

 I guess there was a time during which Google Ads was “cheap.”
 I have never known this time, personally, but I have seen CPCs ranging in price from a few shekels to somewhere just north of my annual 401k contribution.
 In fact, this year, we saw average CPCs in the business services, bail bonds, casino, legal, and asset management industries break the $50 threshold.
 Yikes.